Search for Vector-Like Singlet Top ($T$) Quark in a Future Muon-Proton ($\mu p$) Collider at $\sqrt{s} = 5.29, 6.48,$ and $9.16$ TeV using Advanced Machine Learning Architectures: Event Selections and Kinematics Distributions

 \item SM Single Top: $\mu^- p \to \nu_\mu t \bar{b} \to \nu_\mu (W^+ b) \bar{b} \to \nu_\mu (j j b) \bar{b}$ \item $W$ + jets: $\mu^- p \to \nu_\mu W^+ j \to \nu_\mu (j j) j$ \item $Z$ + jets: $\mu^- p \to \nu_\mu Z j \to \nu_\mu (j j) j$ \item Multijet: $\mu^- p \to \nu_\mu j j$ \end{itemize}

-The dataset is simulated using MadGraph5 \cite{Alwall:2014hca} , PYTHIA 8.3 \cite{Bierlich:2022pythia} was utilized for hadronization and parton showering.
-Later, we implemented the detector effects using Delphes 3.5 \cite{deFavereau:2014delphes}.
-To isolate this multi-TeV resonance from Standard Model (SM) backgrounds, we employ a sequential selection strategy utilizing 9 specific kinematic observables.
-However, a detailed explanation is articulated for the motivation behind the selection criteria as below:
+The dataset is simulated using MadGraph5 \cite{Alwall:2014hca}, followed by PYTHIA 8.3 \cite{Bierlich:2022pythia} for parton showering and hadronization, and DELPHES 3.5 \cite{deFavereau:2014delphes} for detector simulation.
+To isolate this multi-TeV resonance from Standard Model (SM) backgrounds, we employ a sequential selection strategy based on nine specific kinematic observables.
+The motivation for the selection criteria is summarized below:

 \begin{itemize} \item \textbf {Object Acceptance and Trigger Thresholds:} Initial event selection ensures that all physics objects fall within the detector's optimal tracking and calorimetric volume.
 We impose a global geometric constraint on all reconstructed jets, requiring $|\eta| < 2.5$.
-This phenomenally reduces the noise in the standard model backgrounds as well as cleans the signal, as it can be seen in the evolution of signal efficiencies across the tables at $\sqrt{s} = 5.29, 6.48,$ and $9.16$ TeV.To trigger on the hard scattering expected from a heavy resonance, we define stringent thresholds for the leading and sub-leading jets:
+This reduces background contamination while preserving the signal, as reflected in the evolution of the signal efficiencies at $\sqrt{s}=5.29$, $6.48$, and $9.16$ TeV.
+To trigger on the hard scattering expected from a heavy resonance, we define stringent thresholds for the leading and sub-leading jets:

 \item \textbf{Leading Jet Kinematics ($p_T^{j_1}, \eta_{j_1}$):} We require $p_T^{j_1} > 120$ GeV.
 This threshold is critical for triggering on the energetic decay products of the VLT. \item \textbf{Sub-leading Jet Kinematics ($p_T^{j_2}, \eta_{j_2}$):} A secondary threshold of $p_T^{j_2} > 50$ GeV is applied.
 For high-mass signals, these two leading jets typically originate from the boosted $W$ or $T$ decay chain. \end{itemize}